gedit-technology/libgedit-gfls/docs/names.md

   GflsInfo reflect the fact that it gathers a GFileInfo (basically) for later use.

-- GflsLoaderConfig interface with GflsLoaderConfigSimple/Basic implementation.
+- GflsFile to extend GFile with more functions.

 - GflsLoader interface (that takes a GflsLoaderConfig as an input), with GflsLoaderBasic for dealing with UTF-8 only.

-- GflsFile to extend GFile with more functions.

 - Driver: like a compiler driver that invokes several smaller programs.
 Have a driver for loading, and a driver for saving, that invoke smaller utilities